georgeslabreche/flask-babel-blueprint/README.md

 5. Compile translations: `bash babel-compile.sh`

-6. Should see 'Bonjour' instead of 'Hello' but it doesn't happen.
+6. Should see 'Bonjour' instead of 'Hello'.
+Doesn't work when Flask App is created using a function (and with Blueprint).

 Note
 ====